View Details Explore Now →

 Step 3: Maintenance and Review (The Annual Cycle):

-Health insurance is not a static product.
+Krankenversicherung is not a static product.
 Review your policy annually, or immediately following any major life event (marriage, parenthood, career change).
 Furthermore, maintain a dedicated, easily accessible file containing all policy numbers, emergency contacts, and the direct claims hotline for immediate access during a crisis.
 This proactive management ensures financial resilience and peace of mind.

 Sarah Jenkins

-Jenkins Verdict
+Expert Verdict

-Sarah Jenkins - Risk Analysis
+Sarah Jenkins - Strategic Insight

 The best option depends on your individual needs, budget, and desired level of coverage.
 Local EPS plans are affordable but have limited coverage.
-International plans offer comprehensive global coverage but are more expensive.
-Travel insurance is suitable for short stays only.
+International plans offer comprehensive global coverage but are more expensive. travel insurance is suitable for short stays only.

 Are EPS plans mandatory for expats in Colombia?